jeremyreeder/gridscout/docs/_posts/2018-07-05-building-the-rc1-a-lightweight-modular-carbine.md

 {:.tangent}

 ### Basis
-The RC1 design is based somewhat on the [Alexander 6.5 Grendel Incursion][incursion], which is relatively light and fires one of the most effective general-purpose cartridges yet devised for modern sporting rifles.
+The RC1 design is based somewhat on the [Alexander™ 6.5 Grendel Incursion][incursion], which is relatively light and fires one of the most effective general-purpose cartridges yet devised for modern sporting rifles.
 The Incursion, however, isn't everything that I want it to be.